 I am pleased to be writing again.
-In honor of this somewhat new beginning, I will start with a series of articles that cover the fundamental principles that build optimism, responsibility and success in your home.
+In honor of this somewhat new beginning, I will start with a series of articles that cover the fundamental principles that build optimism, responsibility, and success in your home.
 These principles stand at the core of how we have influence and build healthy habits in our home.
 Let’s begin:

 Principle 1: Parenting Clarity Is Parenting Power.

 This principle is about the importance of having a clear, undiluted focus for your family and for your parenting approach.
-Too often in today’s world, we can become bombarded with different messages of how to parent, what to think about and what to focus on.
+Too often in today’s world, we can become bombarded with different messages of how to parent, what to think about, and what to focus on.
 Included in these various messages are often the opinions of those with relatively little exposure outside their own home or family.
-With the world of blogging and Facebook, everyone has a voice.
+In the world of blogging and Facebook, everyone has a voice.
 Individual expression and creativity are allowed to prosper in this model, and the future is exciting.

 As I begin this series, I will encourage what we might call a “consolidation” of parenting ideas and strategies.
-By this I simply mean, that the wide majority of the behavioral research on parenting, as well as most parenting books can be boiled down to about twelve basic ideas that you need to know.
+By this, I simply mean, that the wide majority of the behavioral research on parenting, as well as most parenting books can be boiled down to about twelve basic ideas that you need to know.

 So, what do I suggest you do with all those books?
 Those Parenting magazines?
 The good advice others, like me, promote on the Internet.